-If this sounds like the perfect prime rib for you, then read on.
+If this sounds like the perfect prime rib for you, especially for the holiday season, then read on.
 Below, I’ll provide you with a complete ingredient checklist, a printable recipe card, tips for success in preparing this prime rib, and the temperature ranges for best results for every preferred level of doneness.

 Now, without further introduction, let’s get to it.